 13 Steps That High School Students Can Follow to Prepare for Careers in STEM

 The preparation for a career in STEM begins in high school before a student even enrolls in college.
 While many high school students are hyper-focused on taking the hardest classes and getting the highest GPA so they can be admitted to the best colleges, the reality is that grades and courses are only part of what prepares a student for a career in STEM.
-Most experienced and successful STEM professionals will agree that in addition to high scholastic aptitude, skills such as teamwork, collaboration, problem-solving, critical thinking, and creativity are equally important.
+Most experienced and successful STEM professionals will agree that in addition to high scholastic aptitudes, skills such as teamwork, collaboration, problem-solving, critical thinking, and creativity are equally important.
 High school students can easily begin practicing these skills in high school if they know which courses and extracurricular activities to participate in.

 Below is a list of 13 steps that high school students can follow to grow their interest in STEM and prepare them for a career in STEM.
 Although it may not be feasible to follow every step, students will significantly benefit from following as many of the steps as possible.